ckf42/shdl/README.md

     * install with `pip install --user requests`
 * [PySocks](https://pypi.org/project/PySocks/ "PyPI page")
     * if you need to use socks proxy (e.g. TOR), install this with `pip install --user PySocks`
-    * alternatively install `requests` with socks extra via `pip install --user requests[socks]`
+    * alternatively, install `requests` with socks extra via `pip install --user requests[socks]`

-You can simply clone this repo and install Python along with all the dependency packages with `pip install -r requirements.txt`.
+You can simply clone this repo and install Python along with all the dependency packages with `pip install --user -r requirements.txt`.
 The script would then be ready to use.

 [Standalone executable](https://github.com/ckf42/shdl/releases) is (currently) only available for Windows x64 and is considered experimental. *Use at your own risk*.